xan105/InputFusion/README.md

 #### `GAMEPAD_API_WINMM=HOOK`

 Enable WinMM Joystick functions hooking / detouring.
+This forces the use of the WinMM functions from the DLL when calling WinMM Joystick related functions.

+`DLL: InputFusion, WinMM`

 > [!NOTE]
 > After considering the games from that era that could be played with a gamepad.